Last update 5/2/2024

-There are two ways how you can implement them.
+There are two ways you can implement them.

 They can serve as a simple volume boost without changing the color of your tone.
 Your guitar will get louder in the overall mix, which can be helpful for lead sections.

-Additionally, you can also use them to boost your signal before going into a tube amp.
+You can also use them to boost your signal before entering a tube amp.
 This way, your guitar amplifier creates all the distortion “organically” by using its limitations.

 What Distortion Devices Do to a Guitar Signal

-The idea behind guitar distortion pedals (or any other formats, like rack-mounted units) boosts the signal and deliberately clips it.
+The idea behind guitar distortion pedals (or any other formats, like rack-mounted units) is to boost the signal and deliberately clip it.
 For this purpose, we have operational amplifiers, transistors, and diodes.

-Operational amplifiers, also known as “op-amp.”
+Operational amplifiers are also known as “op-amps.”
 They are devices that amplify the guitar’s clean signal.
 The signal that goes into the pedal is boosted (its peak-to-peak amplitude is increased).
 However, the limitations of a distortion pedal are set using transistors or diodes.
 These are different devices, but they both create types of clipping that enhance your tone from a practical perspective.

 Furthermore, Another way to achieve distortion is to use preamp tubes, like 12AX7s or ECC83s.
-Some pedals implement them for creating distortion.
+Some pedals implement them to create distortion.